meenuanil/Portfolio-Website/README.md

 **Filters:** Implement filters powered by M Query to allow users to customize the dashboard based on specific periods, social media platforms, or other relevant criteria.

 **Bookmarks:** Create bookmarks for saving specific views or settings using Power BI's bookmarking feature.

+### Tools

+The project utilizes the following tools:

+**Power BI Desktop:** The primary tool for designing and creating the dashboard.

+**Power Query:** Used for data collection and transformation, ensuring data is in the desired format.

+**DAX (Data Analysis Expressions):** Applied for creating custom calculations and metrics within Power BI.

+**M Query:** Used in conjunction with Power Query for advanced data manipulation and transformation.

+**Power Automate:** Integrated for automating data collection and refreshing processes, ensuring real-time insights.